RobinEliseo/academic-kickstart/content/publication/How to correctly weight Eurobarometer data on R using the SPSS file?.md

   select(-DE)
 ```

-The removing of Germany is necessary as, historically, Germany is split in the Eurobarometer data between Western germany and Eastern Germany.
+The removing of Germany is necessary as, historically, Germany is split in the Eurobarometer data between Western Germany and Eastern Germany.
 In order to have only Germany as a whole, we have to apply another weight on the German data.
 This German weight is w3 and is applied following the same method:

 ```{r eval = FALSE}
 #Compute DE with the right weithing